Opera

 Day 3

 Depart the hotel early this morning to head southeast toward Eyjafjallajokull, the volcano that erupted in 2010, disrupting air travel to and from Europe.
-Arrive at the Solheimajokull Glacier where you will learn from a local expert about how glaciers shape the landscape and how climate change is causing them to retreat at an alarming rate.
+Arrive at the Solheimajokull Glacier for a short glacier hike and a chance to learn from a local guide about how glaciers shape the landscape and how climate change is causing them to retreat at an alarming rate.
 After, head to nearby Vik, the southernmost village in the country.
 The landscape is striking for its black basalt beach and cliff formations.
 Have lunch together at a local café in the center of the charming village.
-After lunch, spend time at the Skogar museum, which showcases a variety of homes, churches and farms built in the traditional Icelandic style.
-This evening, enjoy dinner on your own.
+Visit the Skogafoss and Seljalandsfoss waterfalls.
+If you’re lucky, you may spot puffins on the cliffs at Dyrholaey.
+Then, spend time at the Skogar museum, which showcases a variety of homes, churches and farms built in the traditional Icelandic style.
+Return to the hotel with time for dinner on your own this evening.

 Included Meals: Breakfast, Lunch